Mankell Family History

 Son of Emil and Amalia, Ivar Henning (known as Henning) was a well-known pianist, music teacher, music critic and composer and a member of the Royal Academy of Music.
 Ivar Henning was a music student at the Stockholm Music Conservatory.
 He studied music with Hilda Thegerström and studied piano with Lennart Lundberg.
 He was a music critic for the Svenske Morgonbladet and the Stockholms-Tidningen.
 In the late 1880s Ivar Henning and his two brothers, Emil and Gustaf, formed a piano trio.
 In addition to performing and teaching piano, Ivar Henning was was an amateur violinist, a poet, and a writer, and artist.
 In 1893 he wrote a short story “A Life” which is about the struggles of an artist.
 He drew sketches and painted from his travels in Sweden and Europe.

-Ivar Henning was best known as a composer for solo piano, chamber orchestra, instrumental, and vocal music.
+Ivar Henning was best known as a composer for solo piano (pdf of one of Henning's piano preludes), chamber orchestra, instrumental, and vocal music.
 His style was thought to be independent and advanced for its time.
 His music is described as poetic, impressionistic, and full of fantasy, influenced by Debussy, Grieg, and Liszt His work focused on technical and stylistic aspects rather than the more popular romantic style.
 In 1917 he was elected into the Swedish Royal Academy of Music.
 The Svenska Biografiskt Lexikon describes Henning as a “lonely, shy person who avoided society, being more comfortable alone with his piano or in nature.”

 In 1905 Ivar Henning married Agnes Karolina Lindblom and had three children (Ivar Henningsson, Sigrid, and Birgit).
-Ivar Henningsson's son, Henning Georg Mankell (1948-) is a world famous author.
+Ivar Henningsson's son, Henning Georg Mankell (1948-2015) was a world famous author.

 Anna Mankell (1880-1926)

-Emil Theodore married a second time; he and his second wife Sara had one daughter, Anna (1880-1926), a teacher in languages.
+After the death of wife Amalia in 1878, Emil Theodore married Sara Svartengren in 1879.
+Emil and Sara had one daughter, Anna (1880-1926), a teacher in languages.

-Bibliography: Svenska Biografiskt Lexikon; Much of the information is from Bo Lindbergh, descendant of Sven Mankell; and Gustav Mankell (1946-), brother of author Henning Mankell, who has genealogy compiled in the 1940s, by an unknown source, probably a family member.
+Bibliography: Svenska Biografiskt Lexikon; ancestry.com; Mankell Family Collection: Much of the information is from Bo Lindbergh, descendant of Sven Mankell; and Gustav Mankell (1946-), who has genealogy compiled in the 1940s by an unidentified family member.

 Henning Mankell, Author